tiy-gvl-python/tiy-gvl-python.github.io/d_syllabus.md

 ### Holidays

-We will take off `Days to be determined`
+We will take off February 15th for Presidents day.

 ## Topics